peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/create_new_visualization.md

 1. [Set up an AFM Query](afm.md)

-Specify the compbination of attributes, measures and filters to describe your query
+Specify the combination of attributes, measures and filters to describe your query

 2. [Specify Result Data](result_specification.md)